arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 ![Arduino GIGA R1 WiFi Power Tree](assets/GIGA_R1_WiFi_Power_Tree.png)

 Power can either be supplied via the VIN pins, or the 5V of the USB connectors (J2, J12).
 If power is supplied via VIN, the MP2269GD-Z (U7) buck converter steps the voltage down to 5V.
 The 5V power rail is then stepped down to 3.3V by the MP2322GQH (U6) buck converter.
-The logic level of components on the Arduino GIGA R1 WiFi is 3.3V.
+The logic level of components on the GIGA R1 WiFi is 3.3V.

 ## Board Operation

 ### Getting Started - IDE

-If you want to program your GIGA R1 WiFi while offline you need to install the Arduino® Desktop IDE **[1]**.
+If you want to program your GIGA R1 WiFi while offline you need to install the Arduino Desktop IDE **[1]**.
 To connect the GIGA R1 WiFi to your computer, you will need a Type-C® USB cable, which can also provide power to the board, as indicated by the LED (DL1).

-### Getting Started - Arduino Web Editor
+### Getting Started - Arduino lCloud Editor

-All Arduino boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino Cloud Editor **[2]**, by just installing a simple plugin.

-The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
+The Arduino Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino Cloud